 COVID-19 Vaccine Development

 Under the leadership and guidance of Christopher D. Hillyer, MD, Lanying Du, PhD, and Shibo Jiang, MD, PhD, in a matter of three months, they were able to apply over a decade’s worth of expertise and knowledge in developing vaccines for Middle East Respiratory Syndrome (MERS) and Severe Acute Respiratory Syndrome (SARS), to identify and design two novel vaccine candidates.
 One using liposomal encapsulation of a specific mRNA marker and the other follows a traditional peptide-based delivery system—similar to the annual flu vaccine.
 The combination of a novel adjuvant developed by Dr. Lustigman may make the vaccine or the combination of adjuvant superior to all the vaccines in trials now.
 These vaccines are currently in the pre-clinical trial phase and are being developed for safety, efficacy, and manufactural capability for emergent use.
-Funding and preliminary data will be available in July-August 2020.

 Funding will allow NYBCe to conduct and complete more trials and quickly overcome any regulatory challenges that may occur.
 The most promising vaccine candidates will need funding as they advance through clinical trials to manufacturing, and then onward to delivery across communities worldwide.